wh0pper/inventory_tracker/README.md

 ## Setup

-Clone to your Desktop.
+* Clone to your Desktop.
-In terminal, navigate to the root directory of the project and run:
+* In terminal, navigate to the root directory of the project and run:
 ```
+$ bundle install
+$ rake db:create
+$ rake db:migrate
 $ ruby app.rb
 ```

-Open your browser and go to localhost:4567
+* Then access the site in the browser at the localhost port provided by sinatra

 ## License